 Additional fees to obtain a permit from the Department of Motor Vehicles may apply.

-Application and payment of all fees/tuition is required prior to participation in the CDL program at Northwest Tech.
+Application and payment of all fees/tuition are required prior to participation in the CDL program at Northwest Tech.

 - High School Diploma or GED.
 (High school seniors considered)